cca/moodle_cli/readme.md

 ## Cronjobs on Kubernetes

-We cannot configure our Moodle cronjobs as kubernetes cronjobs, instead they are run by a combination of being copied into the system cron folders or manually added to a crontab by running a shell on the container and running `crontab -e`.
-The latter method needs to be re-applied each time the Moodle application is rebuilt.
+We cannot configure our Moodle cronjobs as kubernetes cronjobs, instead they are copied into the system cron folders in our Dockerfile.
 Below, we detail a few tricky issues which didn't exist on our locally hosted Moodle instances.

 **Check the cron PATH**.
 We can run a test job like `echo $PATH >> test.txt` or `which php >> test.txt`.
 The execution context of a shell on the container is not the same as cron's.
 In particular, cron uses the system php `/usr/bin/php` which is missing some necessary modules, while login shells (and Moodle itself) use Bitnami's packaged php `/opt/bitnami/php/bin/php`.
 There are several ways to address this problem but we've added the shell's `PATH` to the top of the crontab, like `PATH=/opt/bitnami/php/bin:/opt/bitnami/php/sbin:...`.
 Note that you cannot use shell expansion, `PATH=/opt/bitnami/php/bin:$PATH` does not work, nor does running cron scripts as a login shell with `bash -lc {/path/to/script.sh}`.

 The system crontab has an extra field, the name of the user that executes the job.
 Normally, crontabs have six fields: five temporal ones and the command to run.
 The system cron has five temporal fields, the user, and finally the command.
-Bitnami Moodle provides a "daemon" user to run scheduled jobs, so running Moodle's cron every minute looks like `* * * * * daemon /opt/bitnami/php/bin/php /opt/bitnami/moodle/admin/cli/cron.php` (note the full path to Bitnami's PHP to address the problem described above).
+Bitnami Moodle runs as a "daemon" user, so running Moodle's cron every minute looks like `* * * * * daemon /opt/bitnami/php/bin/php /bitnami/moodle/admin/cli/cron.php` (note the full path to Bitnami's PHP to address the problem described above).

 ## CLI